How to setup a virtual MIDI bus

 - Operating System: All

-A virtual MIDI bus can be used to send MIDI messages between different applications on the same computer and to create complex MIDI routings.
+A virtual MIDI bus can be used to send MIDI messages between different applications on the same computer or to create complex MIDI routings within Live itself.

 On Mac, the IAC bus allows you to create any number of virtual MIDI buses.
-This driver is built-in to OS X (since OS X 10.4) and can be activated in the Audio/MIDI Setup Utility.
+This driver can be activated in the Audio MIDI Setup Utility (Open Spotlight and search for Audio MIDI setup)

-To begin, launch Audio/MIDI Setup and select "Show MIDI Window" from the "Window" menu.
+1. Launch Audio MIDI Setup and select "Show MIDI Studio" from the "Window" menu.

-Please refer to our guide on how to configure the MIDI ports in Live to understand how to use the MIDI Ports settings in Live's MIDI/Sync Preferences.
+See our guide on how to configure the MIDI ports in Live to understand how to use the MIDI Ports settings.

 Windows does not come with a native virtual MIDI driver, but there are a number of these available for free:

-MIDI Yoke, as a part of the MIDI OX Utility, is probably the best-known Windows equivalent to Mac's IAC Bus.
+- MIDI Yoke, as a part of the MIDI OX Utility, is probably the best-known Windows equivalent to Mac's IAC Bus.
+Note: It's 32-bit only, so it won't work with Live 10 or any 64-bit version of Live.

 Sending and Receiving MIDI messages to another computer or device

-In order to stream MIDI data such as MIDI Note, MIDI Control Change and MIDI Sync messages from one computer/device to another, this can be achieved instead by using a virtual MIDI network.
-Please check our dedicated article on using a virtual MIDI network to send and receive MIDI messages.
+If you need to stream MIDI data such as MIDI Note, MIDI Control Change and MIDI Sync messages from one computer/device to another, you can use a virtual MIDI network instead.
+See how to setup a virtual MIDI network.